SCIWAY News No. 58 – August 2008

 Williamston Spring Water Festival - Crafts, children's amusement rides, 5K run, & antique car show - August 23

-BMW Roadster Homecoming - Greer - Plant tour, vendors, dining, and silent auction - August 28-31
+BMW Roadster Homecoming - Greer - Plant tour, vendors, dining, and silent auction - August 28-31 - page no longer exists

 Upper SC State Fair - Greenville-Pickens Speedway - Live music, farm exhibits, demolition derby, rodeo, helicopter rides, midway, and carnival rides - August 28 - September 7